Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach: Introduction

 \textbf{Related work:} Most of the work on NN verification has focused on obtaining practical algorithms rather than theoretical complexity results, although many have noticed empirically that there is a significant complexity associated with the input dimension; \cite{KatzReluplexEfficientSMT2017a} is a notable exception, since it also included an NP-completeness result based on the 3-SAT encoding mentioned above.
-Other examples of pragmatic NN verification approaches include: (i) SMT-based methods \cite{katz2019marabou, KatzReluplexEfficientSMT2017a, ehlers2017formal}; (ii) MILP-based solvers \cite{lomuscio2017approach, tjeng2017evaluating, bastani2016measuring, bunel2020branch, fischetti2018deep, anderson2020strong, cheng2017maximum}; (iii) Reachability based methods \cite{xiang2017reachable, xiang2018output, gehr2018ai2, wang2018formal, tran2020nnv, ivanov2019verisig, fazlyab2019efficient}; and (iv) convex relaxations methods~\cite{wang2018efficient, dvijotham2018dual, wong2017provable}.
+Other examples of pragmatic NN verification approaches include: (i) SMT-based methods; (ii) MILP-based solvers; (iii) Reachability based methods; and (iv) convex relaxations methods.
+A good survey of these methods an be found in \cite{LiuAlgorithmsVerifyingDeep2019}.
 By contrast, a number of works have focused on the computational complexity of various other verification-related questions for NNs (\cite{KatzReluplexEfficientSMT2017a} is the exception in that it expressly considers the verification problem itself).
-Some NN-related complexity results include: the minimum adversarial disturbance to a NN is NP hard \cite{WengFastComputationCertified2018}; computing the Lipschitz constant of a NN is NP hard \cite{VirmauxLipschitzRegularityDeep2018}; reachability analysis is NP hard \cite{RuanReachabilityAnalysisDeep2018a}.
+Some NN-related complexity results include: the minimum adversarial disturbance to a NN is NP hard \cite{WengFastComputationCertified2018}; computing the Lipschitz constant of a NN is NP hard \cite{VirmauxLipschitzRegularityDeep2018}; reachability analysis is NP hard \cite{RuanReachabilityAnalysisDeep2018a}, \cite{TranStarBasedReachabilityAnalysis2019}.